 Woman, queer, fat, mid-thirties, writer, Unlikely Hiker.
 I always considered myself an indoor kid, a city kid.
-For a long time, I was a party girl and DJ (I do still DJ a bit).
+For a long time, I was a party girl and DJ.
 In 2012, an accidental hike led to an unlikely discovery.
 Hiking became my therapy, my church, my medicine.
 Nature feels like the only place I can turn down the noise in my head and disengage with the harmful dominant culture.
 I can take up as much space as I want and also revel in the minuteness of my existence.
 This is such a gift.

 The healing power of exercise was totally unexpected.
-Body-negative culture mostly ruined the idea of it for me.
+Body-negative culture and the moral capital it puts on “good bodies” and “bad bodies” mostly ruined the idea of it for me.
 We are told we can exercise to “fix” ourselves and achieve unrealistic body goals.
 We aren’t told it just feels good.
 It makes our bodies work better, our minds clearer, our sleep better.
 It’s meditative.
 It can even be a spiritual practice.

 -Jenny Bruso (firstname.lastname@example.org)

-[[ If you care about Unlikely Hikers, if you use or enjoy the content on this website, please consider making a donation so I can keep doing this!
+If you use or enjoy the content I create, please consider making a donation to help it along!
 It will also help me make more frequent updates.
-Thank you the consideration! ]]
+Thank you for the support!